kyte-one/airlyftone-docs/docs/event/xp-fuel.md

 1. The Level of a participant in a community
 2. The position of the user in the leaderboard
-3. The rank a user receives in a [Ranked Random Raffle](./event-create-update/rewards/ranked-random)
+3. The rank a user receives in a Ranked Random Raffle (Only the XP earned within a campaign)

 # What is Fuel